 TI-84 Plus Review

-I’ve had a ton of experience working with students on the TI-84 plus, from the classroom to math team to ACT test prep.
-Although it’s no longer TI’s cutting edge calculator (that label goes to the TI-Nspire CX), it’s still a very strong calculator.
+I’ve had a ton of experience working with students on the TI-84 Plus, from the classroom to math team to ACT test prep.
+Although it’s no longer TI’s cutting edge calculator–that label goes to the TI-Nspire CX (review)–it’s still a strong calculator.
 I can’t really understate the stranglehold this line of calculators has had on the math education community.
-There’s no doubt that part of the reason that schools have been slow to the adopt the Nspire is because the TI-84 has just been so wildly popular and schools have invested in TI-84 software, teacher training, and classroom sets of the calculators.
+There’s no doubt that part of the reason that schools were initially slow to the adopt the Nspire is because the TI-84 has just been so wildly popular and schools have invested in TI-84 software, teacher training, and classroom sets of the calculators.

 Who is the TI-84 designed for?

 No doubt, the TI-84 plus is designed with the high school student in mind.
-Many, many college students also use a TI-84 as their calculator of choice.
+Additionally, many, many college students use a TI-84 as their calculator of choice.
 It’s accepted on almost every standardized test, including the ACT, which won’t accept calculators with computer algebra systems like the TI-89 Titanium or TI-Nspire CX CAS.

 What is TI-84 OS 2.53 MP?

 In the spring of 2010, Texas Instruments came out with 2.53 MP, an operating system that finally gave the TI-84 “mathprint.”
 This means that fractions look like fractions, exponents look like exponents, and far more.
-A lot of new templates that make advanced algebra and calculus a lot easier were added too like non-base 10 logs, summations, integrals, etc. This is a big update and one that was sorely needed.
+A lot of new templates that make advanced algebra and calculus a lot easier were added too like non-base 10 logs, summations, integrals, etc. It also allowed users to scroll up to previous calculations to edit them and enabled a series of “pop up” windows accessible via the F1-F4 keys.
+This is a big update and one that was sorely needed.
 The TI-84 plus was getting passed up by rival calculators from Casio and HP before this update.
 I was really excited by this update and almost felt like my students were getting a new calculator for free.
+About a year later, 2.55 MP was issued, that continued to improve usability.
+Sadly, the TI-83 Plus didn’t get either update, something you can read more about in my TI-83 Plus review.
+Should anyone try to tell you that the TI-83 Plus and the TI-84 Plus are identical calculators, just smile politely and walk away.
+We haven’t seen any updates to the black and white TI-84 Plus operating system since 2011.
+Will we see any updates issued in the years to come?
+I wouldn’t guess so, but I’ve learned to never say never with Texas Instruments as they can sometimes have something up their sleeves when you least expect it.

 Why buy the TI-84 plus?

 That’s an easy one to answer.
-The TI-84+ has nearly 100% acceptance in the educational community, or at least it did at one point.
-More schools are embracing or requiring the TI-Nspire CX all the time, so you should check with your school, but never has there been a calculator more accepted by teachers, schools, and standardized tests than the TI-84 plus.
+The TI-84 Plus has nearly 100% acceptance in the educational community, or at least it did at one point.
+More schools are embracing or requiring the TI-Nspire CX all the time, so you should check with your school, but in the 30 or so years of graphing calculators in schools, there has never been a calculator more accepted by teachers, schools, and standardized tests than the TI-84 plus.
 Just about every math teacher knows how to use it and teach with it.
 If your teacher doesn’t, you’ll have no problem finding books or videos (including my own) to help you along the way.
 Many high school textbooks are even written with TI-84 directions right in the text.

 Bottom line TI-84 review: